KallistiOS/KallistiOS/doc/README.md

 Note that some of that has changed over time (mainly when the maintainer of KOS changes), but it is still mostly right. ;-)

-# OS Mode is Gone for Good
-All the interesting and maintainable pieces of the KOS 1.0.x "os mode" have been fully integrated back into the mainline KOS 2.0.0 tree.
-It is now used for dynamic module loading and does not include process support, etc. This is unlikely to be revived again in the future.

-If you want this kind of functionality but still want an MMU-less environment for speed, I recommend porting uCLinux to your platform.

 # Platform Notes
 Dreamcast*